awslabs/linter-rules-for-nextflow/README.md

-# HealthOmics CodeNarc Rules for Nextflow Scripts
+# HealthOmics Rules for Nextflow Scripts

+The HealthOmics Rules for Nextlfow Scripts is a collection of CodeNarc rules designed to lint Nextflow DSL scripts and spot potential problems before a workflow script is run.

 Because Nextflow DSL2 is a Groovy DSL it is possible to parse it syntactically with a Groovy parser and inspect it's Abstract Syntax Tree using a Groovy static analysis tool (linter) like [CodeNarc](https://codenarc.org/).